MikeSchulze/gdUnit4NetExamples/Examples/Advanced/Setup/MultiProjectSetup/README.md

    dotnet build
    ```

-   The symlink will be created automatically during the first build.
+   The symlink will be created automatically before the build starts.

 3. **Run tests**